ShalevAri/ducky/README.md

 The end goal is to get all the benefits of Ducky while having virtually 0 overhead.

+## Debug Mode

+Ducky has a debug mode that allows you to see all the redirects that are happening.

+To enable it, simply click on the "Enable Debug Mode" button in the top right corner of the page.

 ## FAQ

 ### How can I change the port?